huggingface/transformers/docs/source/main_classes/feature_extractor.rst

 Feature Extractor
 -----------------------------------------------------------------------------------------------------------------------

-A feature extractor is in charge of preparing read-in audio files for a speech model.
-This includes feature extraction, such as processing audio files to, *e.g.*, Log-Mel Spectrogram features, but also padding, normalization, and conversion to Numpy, PyTorch, and TensorFlow tensors.
+A feature extractor is in charge of preparing input features for a multi-modal model.
+This includes feature extraction from sequences, *e.g.*, pre-processing audio files to Log-Mel Spectrogram features, feature extraction from images *e.g.* cropping image image files, but also padding, normalization, and conversion to Numpy, PyTorch, and TensorFlow tensors.

 PreTrainedSequenceFeatureExtractor